PPA-Game: Characterizing and Learning Competitive Dynamics Among Online Content Creators: Introduction

 Game theory offers a useful framework to characterize competitive behaviors among multiple players ~\citep{nisan2007algorithmic}.
-While numerous studies have employed game-theoretical analysis on content creators within online platforms, many ~\citep{boutilier2023modeling,ben2018game,hron2022modeling,jagadeesan2022supply,ben2019recommendation} primarily explore Nash equilibrium properties, largely overlooking the dynamics of content creators and their convergence to the equilibrium.
-Some research attempts to bridge this gap, considering different allocation models for creators producing analogous content.
-Specifically, \citet{ben2019convergence,ben2020content,liu2020competing,liu2021bandit} posit that only top-tier content creators receive exposure, and \citet{xu2023competing} proposes an averaged allocation rule.
-While these dynamics yield persuasive findings, they exhibit limitations stemming from the disconnect between their foundational principles and real-world contexts.
-For instance, top-winner dynamics may conflict with diversity principles in online recommendation platforms, while an averaged allocation rule could overlook the nuanced specializations that creators bring to diverse content domains.
+While numerous studies have employed game-theoretical analysis on content creators within online platforms, many ~\citep{yao2024user,yao2024unveiling,yao2023rethinking,ben2018game,hron2022modeling,jagadeesan2022supply,ben2019recommendation} primarily explore Nash equilibrium properties, largely overlooking the dynamics of content creators and their convergence to the equilibrium.
+Some research attempts to bridge this gap, considering different allocation models for creators producing analogous content ~\citep{ben2019convergence,ben2020content,xu2023competing,liu2020competing,liu2021bandit}.
+For instance, \citet{ben2019convergence,ben2020content,liu2020competing,liu2021bandit} assumed that only top-tier content creators receive exposure, and \citet{xu2023competing} proposed an averaged allocation rule.
+While these dynamics offer valuable insights, they also have limitations due to the gap between their modeling assumptions and real-world contexts.
+For instance, top-winner dynamics~\citep{ben2019convergence,ben2020content,liu2020competing,liu2021bandit} may conflict with diversity principles in online recommendation platforms, while an averaged allocation rule~\citep{xu2023competing} could overlook the nuanced specializations that creators bring to diverse content domains.

 To bridge the gap between theoretical models and the complex dynamics observed among online content creators, we introduce the Proportional Payoff Allocation Game (PPA-Game) as a novel model to capture the competitive dynamics of online content creators.
 Adapting from ~\citep{ben2019convergence,ben2020content,prasad2023content}, we assume a game with $N$ players (content creators) and $K$ resources (content topics).
 In this context, players need to decide which resources to select.
-Each resource has an associated total payoff (the exposure for each content topic), and individual players have specific weights (quality metrics) assigned to each resource.
-When several players choose the same resource, its payoff is distributed proportionally according to player weights—a mechanism resonating with other game-theoretical frameworks ~\citep{caragiannis2016welfare,hoefer2017proportional,anbarci2023proportional}.
+Each resource has an associated total payoff (indicative of the exposure for each content topic), and individual players have specific weights (or quality metrics) assigned to each resource.
+When several players choose the same resource, its payoff is distributed proportionally according to player weights—a mechanism resonating with other game-theoretical frameworks ~\citep{caragiannis2016welfare,kelly1997charging,hoefer2017proportional,anbarci2023proportional}.